Lorti/dominant-colors-lazy-loading-wordpress-plugin/README.md

 ## Changelog

+### 0.8.0

+* Added an option for `<noscript>` tags to the admin interface.
+The tags add a lot of HTML, but they're great for users with JavaScript disabled and can be good for SEO (your mileage may vary).

 ### 0.7.0

 * Added a fallback for images without `wp-image-*` classes.
 The plugin can now determine the attachment ID from the image URL, using `attachment_url_to_postid`.
 This should add support for plugins like WooCommerce, who don't output their images with `wp-image-*` classes.
 Thanks, [@ecksite](https://github.com/Lorti/dominant-colors-lazy-loading-wordpress-plugin/pull/21)!